kcm2/ab/references/angelbeatshd.rst

 * Chaa says that past the door, he has only gone down 22 floors.
 Realising that he didn't have any food and wouldn't be able to return.
 * **Some time later**, Hinata and Ooyama return to the tree with backpacks carrying supplies.
 In the room, Yuri has made a pinwheel.
 * They go past the door and down the path and come across Noda who attacks them.

+.. [#v3c15-1] In Ch 19 it's shown that they are running to the school from the south.

 Chapter 16
 -----------